The first load test made SQLite look guilty.

 }

-- The Problem: When I really hammered the system (1000 concurrent users), the queue just kept growing until requests timed out after 30 seconds.
+- The Problem: At 1000 concurrent users, the queue kept growing until requests timed out after 30 seconds.

 - The Solution: I implemented

-TryAcquiresemantics on the Login Semaphore and set the SQLite Writer timeout to a strict 3 seconds. - The Result: The system now knows its limits.
-It sheds load (returning
+TryAcquiresemantics on the Login Semaphore and set the SQLite Writer timeout to a strict 3 seconds. - The Result: The system now knows its limit.
+It sheds load with

 // BEFORE: Unbounded Queue